pranjalsingh03/Ruby-lern/variables/README.md

     1.0e6                # scientific notation
     4E20                 # dot not required
     4e+20                # sign before exponential

+<h2>String Literals</h2>

+    Ruby class are simply sequences of 8-bit bytes and they are objects of class String.
+Double-qouted strings allow substitution and allow backslash notation only for \\ and \' .

+# Example
+    puts 'escape using"\\"';
+    puts 'That\'s right';
 <h2>NOTE</h2>

 1. In Ruby, you CAN access value of any variable or constant by putting a hash (#) character just before that variable or constant.